ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Introduction

-Using \dataset, we evaluate 18 parametric, retrieval augmented, and agentic systems.
-We average rubric coverage \% to measure answer quality on an absolute scale.
-No parametric or retrieval system we evaluate exceeds 70\%.
-Among agentic systems we evaluate, the best is Perplexity's deep research~\cite{perplexity2025deepresearch}, exhibiting 75.29\% coverage, showing room for improvement.
-Further, analysis grouping rubric items by criteria reveals that systems can improve across many skills: common error cases include citing key works (under-addressed in 89\% of cases) and describing limitations (52\% of cases).
+\emph{Retrieval optimization is critical}.
+We observe that a naive retrieval implementation is often insufficient to improve coverage.
+On average, the same models differ by 7.6\% coverage between naive and production retrieval.

-With 75 research fields, \dataset allows for analysis of system competencies by field.
-Across all 18 systems, responses to Physical Sciences queries obtain higher coverage than those from other domains, exceeding Heath Sciences by 3.2\% and Humanities by 4.8\% in rubric coverage on average.
-These differences underscore the need for multi-field evaluations.
+\emph{Deep research systems are significantly advantaged for scholarly queries}.
+Strikingly, Perplexity's deep research obtains 82\% win rate over the next best system, revealing substantial gaps between the helpfulness of research-oriented tools.

-Finally, using our ensemble evaluator, we rank all systems in a pairwise tournament on \dataset.
-Agentic systems designed for research synthesis far exceed other systems that are not specialized for the task, with the highest-ranking system showing 82\% win rate over the next best system.
-These rankings demonstrate that, despite significant skill gaps demonstrated on absolute scales of rubric coverage, LLM tools specialized for research tasks are making incremental progress over off-the-shelf LLMs.
+Finally, we conduct an error breakdown of unaddressed rubric items, revealing that systems can improve across many criteria: common error cases include citing key works (under-addressed in 89\% of cases), describing limitations (52\% of cases), and making comparisons (51\% of cases).
 [0]{$\bm{\mathcal{M}}$\xspace}

 \newlength{\benchmarkcitationlength} [2]{#1~{#2}} [2]{ {#1}~\,{(#2)}} [2]{ {#1}~{ #2} } \definecolor{limegreen}{rgb}{0.396, 0.704, 0.136} \definecolor{salmon}{rgb}{0.980, 0.302, 0.347} { \ding{51}} {\ding{55} }